levilindsey/hex-grid/example/data/space-debris/description.md

 ## Notable Features

+- A ton of cool features in supporting libraries&mdash;notably:
+  - [grafx][grafx]: A 3D graphics framework for WebGL.
+  - [physx][physx]: A physics engine with 3D rigid-body dynamics and collision detection (with impulse-based resolution).
 - An algorithm for calculating intercept velocity of B given the position and velocity of A and the position and speed of B.
 - Coordination between multiple [WebGL programs][webgl-program].
 - Procedurally generated asteroid shapes.